 Application Forms, Instructions & Resources

-- Stipulations for Operating Under a CUA - National, Regional, and Park-specific conditions for operating under a CUA
+Stipulations for Operating Under a CUA - Commercial Use Authorizations are subject to permit conditions/stipulations.
+Review the National, Regional, and Park-specific conditions for operating under a CUA.

-- Application for the 2019 - 2020 operating years.
-The application document includes the following content areas: application instructions, approved activities, commercial group size limits, fee schedules, payment instructions, insurance requirements, and park-specific supplemental requirements.
+The application includes the following content areas: application instructions, approved activities, commercial group size limits, fee schedules, payment instructions, insurance requirements, and park-specific supplemental requirements.

-- Sumbit completed CUA Applications with all supporting documentation to firstname.lastname@example.org
+Submit completed CUA applications with all supporting documentation to firstname.lastname@example.org

 Laws, Regulations, Policies